Origin

 Fun Facts

-- Andrew is a popular name among Australian rugby players and sports figures.
+- Andrew is a popular name for Australian rugby players, with several notable athletes bearing the name, symbolising strength and team spirit.

 Personality Traits